Wappworks/sqlite-exporter/README.md

-# SQLite to XML/JSON converter
+# SQLite to XML/JSON exporter

 ## Introduction
-sqlite-converter is a Java window application that exports a target SQLite database to XML and/or JSON.
+sqlite-exporter is a Java window application that exports a target SQLite database to XML and/or JSON.

 The code has been written so that it is easy to create a command line version.
 I'll leave it to other industrious Open Source contributors to make the appropriate changes